-In 2017, I've joined forces with Gidi Smilansky, also an Alfred co-founder, a cultural entrepreneur, the visionair and director of the project, in co-founding a flag project of Alfred Institute - The Artist-Run Alliance, functioning as product manager.
+In 2017, I've joined forces with Gidi Smilansky, also an Alfred Institute co-founder, a cultural entrepreneur, and director of the project, in co-founding a flag project of Alfred Institute - The Artist-Run Alliance, functioning as product manager.

 The Artist-Run Alliance (ARA) vision is to establish an environment designated for supporting and empowering artist-run initiatives ["Artist-Run" is a term typically including artist co-operatives, independent galleries and art spaces, which many times are also NGO non-profits].
 We do so by mapping and placing all these initiatives on one global map, enabling them to scout for and publish professional opportunities and public events to fellow artists, fellow initiatives and the art-loving glocal audience.